 The founder of Economy for the Common Good proposes a thorough overhaul of our capitalist system.
 In the world he envisions “companies still earn profits.
 But they are driven not by revenues and costs, but by their Common Good Balance Sheet.”

-This organisation is campaigning for the reform of economics curricula, but at the same time aims to democratize economics.
-According to the organisation rethinking economics matters as it will “benefit the discipline”, “combat climate change and poverty” and “improve democracy.”
+Rethinking Economics is campaigning for the reform of economics curricula, but at the same time aims to democratize economics.
+According to the organisation rethinking economics is needed to “benefit the discipline”, “combat climate change and poverty” and “improve democracy.”

 UN Global Compact

 The aim of UN Global Compact is to “mobilize a global movement of sustainable companies and stakeholders to create the world we want.”
 The organization supports companies to “(1) Do business responsibly by aligning their strategies and operations with Ten Principles on human rights, labour, environment and anti-corruption; and (2) take strategic actions to advance broader societal goals.”